open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

 #### Do we allow an alias defined in one semconv file to be visible in another semconv file?
 - Short answer: Yes, under certain conditions.
-- Long answer: An alias defined in a file containing only an imports section is visible in all the files of the registry.
+- Long answer: An alias defined in a file containing `global_imports` section is visible in all the files of the registry.
 Such an alias is called a global alias.
 A global alias is useful when the same imported registry is used in multiple files within the same registry.
 In this situation, defining a global alias simplifies the management of dependencies, as updating to a new registry version will only require a single change in the